UK to send 20,000 troops to largest Nato exercise since the Cold War | ITV News

 UK to send 20,000 troops to largest Nato exercise since the Cold War

-Britain will send 20,000 service personnel to one of Nato’s largest military exercises since the Cold War, as the alliance practises repelling an invasion by Russian President Vladimir Putin’s forces.
+Britain will send 20,000 service personnel to one of Nato’s largest military exercises since the Cold War, as the alliance practices repelling an invasion by Russian President Vladimir Putin’s forces.

 Defence Secretary Grant Shapps will announce the deployment of Army, Navy and RAF members to the 31-nation drill across Europe during a speech in London on Monday.